squeek502/resinator/docs/resources/font.md

 One possible idea would be to "do the right thing" with regards to the available documentation and what the `.FNT` format seems to suggest--write each `FONTDIRENTRY` as `113` bytes plus the real `szDeviceName`/`szFaceName`.
 However, this is complicated by the potential for non-`.FNT` font formats to be used in a `FONT` resource.

 Treating these non-`.FNT` formats as a `.FNT` file and attempting to read `szDeviceName`/`szFaceName` from them is guaranteed to lead to bogus results.
-This is actually what the Win32 RC compiler does, though, and it means that it could error on otherwise valid `.TTF`/`.OTT`/etc font files (if the `dfDevice`/`dfFace` values are interpreted as negative; see the note above).
-This is the reason that using `FONT` for non-`.FNT` font files is likely a mistake alluded to at the start.
+This is actually what the Win32 RC compiler does, though, and it means that it could error on otherwise valid `.TTF`/`.OTF`/etc font files (if the `dfDevice`/`dfFace` values are interpreted as negative; see the note above).
+This is the reason that using `FONT` for non-`.FNT` font files is likely a mistake (alluded to previously in the 'Including custom fonts in a program' section).

 In any case, it becomes unclear exactly how non-`.FNT` files should be handled if the goal is to "do the right thing," since there's no available precedent besides the obviously wrong current Win32 RC compiler behavior.